Completed research

 Duration: 03/2022 – 06/2022

-Staff member and associated staff member: BA Livia Cepoiu, MA Stephanie Arzberger
+Researcher and associate researcher: BA Livia Cepoiu, MA Stephanie Arzberger

 Contact persons: Dr Andreas Exner